-3. A fax request may be sent to (361) 354-2254.
+A fax request may be sent to (361) 354-2254.
 CBC does not accept requests by telephone or Internet.

 Transcripts are usually ready to be picked up/mailed within two business days after the request is received at the Admissions/Registrar's Office in Beeville.
 During busy periods, requests may take up to five business days to process.
 For an immediate copy of your (non-official) transcript, please use our online service.
-This service is accessible from any personal computer by going to our website: www.coastalbend.edu and clicking on <a href="mailto:"Campus Connect" in the upper right hand corner.
+This service is accessible from any personal computer by going to our website: www.coastalbend.edu and clicking on in the upper right hand corner.